HTTP-RPC/Kilo/README.md

     protected void initialize(Locale locale, Principal userPrincipal, Roles roles)

 This method is called once by `WebRPCServlet` for each request.
 However, it can also be used to facilitate unit testing of RPC services.
-By calling this method, the test framework can simulate a request from an actual RPC client.
+By calling this method, the test framework can simulate a request from an actual web RPC client.

 The `Roles` interface is provided to allow test code to simulate user roles.
 It is discussed in more detail below.